Muberra44/Alpian_TechnicalTest/README.md

 Used `tag` to run scenarios and codes.

 5.Implement all codes under the stepDefinitions package in `ComputerDatabaseStepDef` class.
-Get all snippet and write your codes.
+Get all snippets and write your codes.
 And also write your

 6.Under the pages